-In (40), we have the quantities We shall obtain alternative expressions for these in terms of more familiar-looking ones.
-In the study of hypergeometric series, expressions like these are said to be defined by the $q$-Pochhammer symbol. \begin{definition}[$q$-Pochhammer symbol] Define \end{definition} \begin{lemma} \end{lemma} \begin{proof} We have and as well as Putting everything together,
+In (\ref{eqn: 1/pi in terms of everything}), we have the quantities $\left(\frac{1}{4}\right)_n$, $\left(\frac{1}{2}\right)_n$, and $\left(\frac{3}{4}\right)_n$.
+We shall obtain alternative expressions for these in terms of more familiar-looking ones in Lemma \ref{lemma hypergeometric}.
+In the study of hypergeometric series, expressions like these are said to be defined by the $q$-shifted factorial (Definition \ref{q shifted factorial}). \begin{definition}[$q$-shifted factorial] Define \end{definition} \begin{lemma} \end{lemma} \begin{proof} We have and as well as Putting everything together, we have

 \end{proof}